How to Run Properly

 It’s no secret that regular exercise can help us maintain a healthy weight and keep our bodies in peak condition.
 Running is one of the most popular types of physical activities and an important part of many sports.

-But, even though it’s a natural motion that can help you lose weight and stay in good shape, you should also take the time to ensure that you have a proper running technique.
+But, even though it’s a natural motion that can help you lose weight and stay in good shape, you should also take the time to ensure that you have a proper running form so you are able to start running with ease.

 In this article, we at Orthopedic Physician Associates will go over the importance of having a good running technique, tell you about the different parts that affect this motion and give you some tips to help you develop a better stride.